|Overall Rating||Pretty Good|

 Ethics Statement: We don’t get paid by the manufacturer to write these reviews.
 We do make money from the “Where To Buy” links, but this is our best attempt at an honest and objective review from an average riders’ perspective.

 Board Size: 159

 Riders: Peter and James

 Conditions: pretty hard fast snow with some heavily trafficked areas that had some very minor bumpy terrain and sprayed around light snow.

 Boots: Burton Ion and Nike Kaiju

-On Snow Feel: The Salomon XLT is one fo the better high speed groomer boards out there.
-It’s super fast and super fun to open up on a wide open mountain.
+On Snow Feel: The Salomon XLT is one of the better high-speed groomer boards out there.
+It’s super fast and super fun to open up on a wide-open mountain.
 This feel is all camber and it’s very locked in with all the consequence of camber if you don’t stay on your game.
 It’s an old schoolers dream.
 It’s all about carving, popping off snow, technical pipe riding and launching off kickers of all sizes.